mozcelikors/motion_surveillance/README.md

 # motion_surveillance
 motion_surveillance: Raspberry Pi Surveillance System for your Home.
-Basic script &amp; config to keep motion running, with data older than 1 day automatically removed.
+Basic script &amp; config to keep motion running, with data older automatically removed.
+Also disk space is checked and older data is removed periodically.

 ##### How to configure and install
 ```